 Use Fanout pattern to replicate notifications on each node.
 Application integration patterns for microservices: Fan-out strategies | AWS Compute Blog (amazon.com)

 Explain Kafka architecture and key uses and benefits

 Tell me the difference between Kafka and other message brokers.

 Message brokers are topic-based public and subscribe platforms and they support an array of protocols and all of them are push-based except Kafka.

 Kafka is a pull-based broker with persistent support that can be used as storage(very for for event stores).
-Messages can be replay using consumers.
+Messages can be replayed using consumers.
 It also supports the partitioning of topics to provide horizontal scaling.
-It also has many open source and enterprise connectors, you can almost use any data source as source and sync.
+It also has many open-source and enterprise connectors, you can almost use any data source as a source and sync.

 How you will design a Kafka cluster spread across the region?

 What are the different caching middlewares you have used?

 There are two types of server-side cache available in-process cache and distributed cache.
 Both types support in-memory caching optionally with persistence support.

 memcached – a distributed memory object caching system is a simple key/value store